polkadot-fellows/JIPs/JIP-2.md

 Both arguments, results and notification types are passed as an array, which may be `null` for certain results (marked as such).

 Types:
-- `Hash`: a 32 item array with each item numeric between 0 and 255 inclusive.
-Encoded as BASE64 with padding.
+- `Hash`: a string, containing padded base64-encoded data, as per RFC 4648.
+The decoded data must be 32 bytes in length.
 - `Slot`: a single numeric item between 0 and $2^{32}-1$ inclusive.
-- `Blob`: an arbitrary length array each item numeric between 0 and 255 inclusive.
-Encoded as BASE64 with padding.
+- `Blob`: a string, containing padded base64-encoded data, as per RFC 4648.
+The decoded data can have an arbitrary length.
 - `ServiceId`: a single numeric item between 0 and $2^{32}-1$ inclusive.
 - `Parameters`: an object describing the parameters of the JAM chain.
 See below for more information.